Insights > How to Get Started with Points, Miles, and Credit Cards

 Referrals

 Taking advantage of referrals can be a rewarding strategy for accumulating points.
-Many credit-card issuers incentivize cardholders to refer friends, family, or acquaintances to their card programs.
+Many credit card issuers incentivize cardholders to refer friends, family, or acquaintances to their card programs.

 When sharing your referral link, you can earn bonus points when your referral successfully applies and is approved for the card.
 These referral points can add up quickly, serving as a valuable supplement to your regular spending rewards.
 Note that not all cards will offer referrals and many have a cap each year, but it’s still an excellent way to earn points.